 Hooded towels for the kids | Cute whale towel

 Mesh beach bag lets all the sand fall out!
-Pack an extra set of clothes for each kid, diapers and wipes, baby powder or cornstarch to take off sand; and a wet bag to contain the wet swimsuits
+(Plus zipper mesh bags for the kids to keep their shells and other treasures that they want to take back with them.)
+Pack an extra set of clothes for each child, plus diapers and wipes.
+You’ll also want to pack baby powder or cornstarch to take off sand.
+And don’t forget a wet bag to contain the wet swimsuits!

-We’re headed back to the beach soon, and it’ll be a whole new type of trip with an infant who wants to just crawl around 24/7.
-I’m going to try the fitted sheet trick (to keep out sand) and will share how that goes!
+On our next beach trip, I’m going to try the fitted sheet trick (to keep out sand).
+I will share how that goes!

 Now, some FAQs about a beach trip with kids: